Children love the Roman Catholic Advent Season! I do too.

 Another favorite Advent tradition of ours is when Dad moves the people and animals in our Bethlehem scene.
 During the last week he will bring out Mary and Joseph so that the children can think of them traveling to Bethlehem.

 On Christmas Eve Dad moves Baby Jesus into the crib so that the little ones can see Jesus first thing in the morning.
 If we go to Midnight Mass, Dad's usually the last person out of the house, checking on things of course (meaning he's putting Jesus in his crib). :-)

 Our St. Anne's Helper printable Catholic Advent calendar prints in three pages:

 There are several ways to use this printable Advent calendar.

-1. The children can either use the colored pieces to assemble their own Nativity, or color and cut their own colored Nativity pieces.
+1. The children can either use the colored pieces to assemble their own Nativity scene, or color and cut their own colored Nativity pieces.
 Print the page of your choice: color or black and white to color.
 At our house, we take turns adding the pieces to the calendar.

 At the time of this writing we have eight children, so when we start on December 1, every child gets to place three pieces by the time Christmas comes.
 The youngest get to place any extra pieces depending on the number of days.

 Now that you have this printable calendar, every child can have his own calendar, or your children could make them as gifts to give to family and friends.
 The finished product can also make an endearing homemade Christmas card.

 2. The very littlest ones love coloring their own pieces.
 Have them color first and cut last. :-)

-3. Simply coloring the image on each date can be an Advent calendar, too, even without the cutting.
+3. Simply coloring the image on each date can keep track of the Catholic Advent calendar, too, even without the cutting.
 Simply color each figure one per day as you count down to Jesus' Birthday.

 During shorter Advent seasons the extra Christmas images can still be used to decorate the Nativity scene - or dry the tears of any left out children. :-)